 Each year high school seniors, whose parents are members of the Grandmont Community Association, are eligible to apply for scholarships given by the GCA for post secondary education.
 Scholarship Applications are available in The Grandmonitor each spring.
 After completing all the requirements outlined on the application, the applications are submitted to the committee.
 The Scholarship Committee carefully processes each scholarship application in order to make a determination of award.
-You can print this year's form here.

 If you have any questions, please contact:

 Cora A. Duncan Foster at (313) 273-7914

 The Grandmont Community Association Annual Business Dinner held on Saturday, April 14, 2018 was graced with the presence of Daniel Kirton, our 2017 Scholarship awardee.
 Daniel expressed his overwhelming gratitude for the scholarship which assisted him in his first year at Wayne State University.
 He spoke with professionalism, confidence and enthusiasm.